Health budgets: Will the pandemic change Kenya's priorities? | DW | 11.06.2020

 Will coronavirus be a game changer?

 Gitau believes the problem goes back to issues of financing and implementation.
-Additionally, she says, much of the money goes into funding the big national referral hospitals, the ministry of health itself and administrative costs.
+Additionally, she says, much of the money goes into funding the big national referral hospitals, the Health Ministry itself and administrative costs.
 The government can write beautiful policy papers which other countries even adopt.
 "So it is not for lack of knowledge or lack of capacity.
 It is for lack of commitment to the health sector," she says.